-Your Scoopettes, Regina and I, love a good flea market for spending money in Spain.
+Your Scoopettes love a good flea market for spending money in Spain.
 We get up early, hit the bargains when the air is cool, have a delicious Spanish coffee and carouse.
 The Blogdog doesn’t want to go.

 Flea markets are big, especially in Madrid, Barcelona, Granada, and Seville.
 Bargains include: old chandeliers with frilly, frosted shades, watches – 12 euros, mounds of tangled zippers.

-A vendor is yelling, “Cell phones, 15 euros” (we know those came from a pocket on the Metro).
-Rolls of fabric, hammers, handerchiefs, Houdini dolls.
-Sparkly scarves, saws and a stuffed fox.
+A vendor is yelling, “Cell phones, 15 euros” (we know those came from a pocket on the metro).
+Rolls of fabric, hammers, handkerchiefs, Houdini dolls.
+Sparkly scarves, saws, and a stuffed fox.
 Bins of underpants, back scratchers, and barrels.
-Mardi gras beads, toys and trucks.
+Mardi Gras beads, toys and trucks.
 My eyes blur with all the stuff, like a landscape through a train window.